MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Continue the implement workflow until all tasks required for the MVP application are complete.

+1. Review and accept all changes made to the project files.

+    For this lab exercise, it's okay to accept all changes made by GitHub Copilot without detailed review.
+However, in a production environment, it's important to review all code changes carefully to ensure they meet quality standards and align with project requirements.

-1. Verify that users can upload and view personal documents.
+1. Verify that users can upload and view their documents.

-    You can perform the following manual tests to verify tasks T041-T045:

-    **Task T041**:
+    Use Visual Studio Code to run the application, and then manually test the document upload functionality to ensure it works as expected.

+    > **NOTE**: You can ask GitHub Copilot for the steps required to perform manual testing of your MVP implementation.
+For example, you might enter the following prompt in the Chat view:

+    ```plaintext
+    Can you provide the steps required to manually test the document upload functionality for the MVP implementation?
+    ```

+    Use the following steps to manually test the document upload functionality:

     1. Navigate to http://localhost:5000
     1. Log in as Ni Kang (Employee).
     1. Select **Documents** from the navigation menu.
-    1. Select **Upload Document**
-    1. Select **Choose File**.
+    1. Use the provided interface to open a file selection dialog.
     1. Locate and select a PDF file that's less than 25MB, then fill the Title ("Test Document") and Category ("Personal Files") fields.
-    1. Click "Upload"
+    1. Select the "Upload" option to start the upload process.
-    1. Verify upload progress indicator appears
+    1. Verify that an upload progress indicator appears.
-    1. Verify document appears in the list
+    1. Verify that the document appears in your uploaded documents list.

-    **Task T042**:

-    1. After successfully uploading a PDF file less than 25MB, verify the file is added to the uploads folder.

-        For example, use Visual Studio Code to check `C:\TrainingProjects\ContosoDashboard\ContosoDashboard\uploads\{userId}\personal\{guid}.pdf`

-    **Task T043**:

-    1. Verify Document record created in database.

-        Use a database query tool to run the following SQL query:

-        ```sql
-        SELECT * FROM Documents WHERE Title = 'Test Document'
-        ```

-        For example, you can use SQL Server Management Studio (SSMS) to connect to the LocalDB instance and run the query:

-        1. Download SSMS (if not installed): https://aka.ms/ssmsfullsetup
-        1. Connect to LocalDB:
-            1. Open SSMS
-            1. Server name: (localdb)\MSSQLLocalDB
-            1. Authentication: Windows Authentication
-            1. Click Connect
-        1. Run the query:
-            1. Expand Databases → ContosoDashboard
-            1. Click "New Query"
-            1. Paste: SELECT * FROM Documents WHERE Title = 'Test Document'
-            1. Click Execute (F5)

-        1. Verify that a record is returned with correct metadata (Title, Category, FileName, FileSize, etc.)
+    > **NOTE**: Report the results of each test back to GitHub Copilot in the Chat view.

+    For example:

+    - If your test succeeded, you can either continue to the next test or provide a report similar to the following:

+        "I opened the application in the browser at http://localhost:5000.
+I was able to login as Ni Kang and navigate to the My Documents page.
+I can upload a PDF file less than 25MB with the Title 'Test Document' and Category 'Personal Files.'
+The upload progress indicator appeared, and the document shows up in my uploaded documents list.
+Task T041 passed successfully."

+    - If your task failed, you need to report the issue to GitHub Copilot for assistance.

+        For example: "I opened the application in the browser at http://localhost:5000.
+I was able to login as Ni Kang and navigate to the My Documents page.
+I can select a document and fill in the Title and Category fields, but there is an error when I try to upload the document.
+I see a progress indicator displayed on the Upload Document page, however, the My Documents page doesn't recognize that I uploaded a document.
+Can you help resolve the issue?

-    **Task T044**: Try to upload file >25MB and verify error message "File size exceeds 25 MB limit."
+    Try to upload file >25MB and verify error message "File size exceeds 25 MB limit."

-    **Task T045**: Try to upload an executable (.exe) file and verify error message "File type '.exe' is not allowed."
+    Try to upload an executable (.exe) file and verify error message "File type '.exe' is not allowed."

     > **TIP**: GitHub Copilot can help you diagnose and fix issues, implement improvements to the user interface, or suggest next steps.

-1. Once your MVP application is complete, commit and sync your implementation files.
+1. After successfully testing your MVP application, commit and sync your implementation files.

 > **NOTE**: If time permits, you can continue implementing additional tasks beyond the MVP scope.
 You can either instruct GitHub Copilot to proceed with the next set of tasks or manually select specific tasks to implement next.